shin-san/shin-san/README.md

 - more Jenkins stuff
 - Kustomize

-#### 👯 I’m looking to collaborate on
-- No idea so far

 #### 🤔 I’m looking for help with
 - getting up to speed with Rust and Go 😔

-#### 📫 How to reach me:
-- Here, I guess?
-- email: nchan009@gmail.com

-#### ⚡ Fun fact:
-- I placed 2nd in a Beyblade tournament when I was a kid
-- I can eat 50 pcs. of Chicken Nuggets in one sitting